Zequez/logseq-vault/pages/Digital Knowledge Garden.md

 - It's a new [[Medium of Thought]], similar to the Internet, where you write and inter-connect notes in a non-hierarchical way.
-It's called a Garden because the notes evolve over time as you accrue knowledge.
+It's called a garden because the notes are tended and evolve over time as you accrue knowledge.
--
+- Everyone has they own gardening style; you find yours by doing your own research and s -